Foundations of Interpersonal Neurobiology (IPNB)

 During the second term of the program, students and instructors come together for three days at the PCC CLIMB Center in Portland, OR.
 During these full, robust days of engaging classroom work, students both apply and deepen their IPNB content knowledge.

 The in-person format allows for movement and sensory experiments, immediate peer feedback, and a transformative context.
-These four days at the CLIMB Center makes space for students to anchor IPNB concepts, ideas, and boundaries within their own bodies, and to learn ways of gently improving physiological systems to create a more compelling daily life.
+These four days at the CLIMB Center make space for students to anchor IPNB concepts, ideas, and boundaries within their own bodies, and to learn ways of gently improving physiological systems to create a more compelling daily life.

-The Investment
+The investment

 PCC’s IPNB program is built for busy professionals and curious lifelong learners.
 Our affordable, rigorous program consists of 125 CEU hours and takes only seven months to complete.